 2018 Season Preparations

 While the 2017 season has ended, preparation has already began for the 2018 season.
 Two coaches’ certification trainings were held this fall with two more scheduled.
 Trainings previously held were in Winner and Webster.
-There are additional trainings coming up October 14 in Belle Fourche and on December 9 in Mitchell.
+There are additional trainings coming up on December 9 in Mitchell.
 Please contact your local 4-H office for sign up information on these trainings.

-The annual coaches meeting will be on December 2, 2017 at the Methodist Church in Pierre, SD.
-The annual meeting will start at 1:00 pm.
-Coaches will break into disciplines to discuss rules and any possible changes.
-At 3:00 pm, the disciplines will come together and vote on proposed changes.
-All coaches are encouraged to attend.
+The annual coaches meeting was held on December 2, 2017 at the Methodist Church in Pierre, SD.
+Coaches broke into disciplines to discuss rules and any possible changes.

 - Spring Shoot: April 27-29, 2018 @ Ft.
 Pierre, SD